Utility Functions

 String Parsing

 Only the exact strings "true" and "false" (case-insensitive) are parsed as booleans.
-Any other string will throw an error (unless ignore
+Any other string will throw an error (unless ignore is true).

 Examples